Professor Monica Busse

 In 2002, I registered for a full time PhD at the University of Wales College of Medicine in Cardiff and was awarded my PhD in 2005.
 I have worked as a Lecturer, Senior lecturer, Reader and then Professor at Cardiff University since 2005.

-I am in possession of both a Post Graduate Certificate in Teaching and Learning and a Certificate in Teaching Statistics in Higher Education (Royal Statistical Society).
+I am in possession of a Post Graduate Certificate in Teaching and Learning in Higher Education, a Certificate in Teaching Statistics in Higher Education (Royal Statistical Society) and a Post Graduate Diploma in Clinical Trials (LSHTM).
 My research has a clear focus on physical activity and development and evaluation of complex interventions for people with Long Term Neurological Conditions (LTNCs).
 I collaborate closely with colleagues working in engineering and biosciences to achieve a translational focus to my work.
 I also have a particular interest in innovative methods for teaching research and statistics and the use of reliability analyses and mixed methods in healthcare research that has developed as a direct result of application in my research area.

 My research has mainly focused on developing evidence and guidelines for targeted physical interventions in Huntington's disease (HD) and Parkinson's disease (PD).
 Such interventions are complex, and involve many components.
 It is therefore essential that the main "active components" within the intervention are defined and benefits evaluated in terms of relevant outcomes.
 We have adopted the Medical Research Council (MRC) Framework for design and evaluating complex interventions to provide a structure that should ultimately lead to full scale, robust controlled clinical trials.